Dying to fit in with the locals?

 There are 21 official Spanish-speaking countries in the world, and each one has its own unique slang terms and language rules.
 However, slang words from different places often revolve around the same topics, like money talk or flirting.
 So in this post, as noted above, we’ll show you how to express several ideas with the slang of many different Spanish-speaking countries.

 Learn these terms and you’ll fit in with Spanish speakers no matter where you go!

 Then, we’ll give you a quick primer on essential Mexican Spanish slang.
 That’s because Mexican is one of the most common Spanish dialects, if not the most—Mexico has more Spanish speakers than any other country, closely followed by the U.S., where there are many additional Mexican Spanish speakers.

 Looking for an even faster way to learn common Spanish slang from all over the world?
 FluentU teaches you Spanish the way native speakers actually use it, through fun and memorable authentic Spanish videos.
-These include everything from movie trailers to music videos to inspiring speeches, and with clickable captions you never have to worry about missing a word.

 For instance, you can hear how the slang term ¿Qué onda? (more on this below) is used in a movie review by a Mexican critic, versus in a funny comedy sketch from Chile.
 Sign up for a FluentU trial to get all the learning features while you watch, plus access to more than 2,500 other videos in the FluentU Spanish library.